The MSc Purchasing and Supply Chain Management course (French or English)

 PURCHASING AND LOGISTICS MANAGEMENT AND STRATEGY

-To mitigate the human, environmental, and societal impacts of purchasing, a well-defined process must be established.
-The purchasing department should commit to a CSR policy and select suppliers based on relevant criteria.
-Green logistics involves adopting eco-friendly practices to minimize environmental impact throughout the product’s entire lifecycle.
+To mitigate the human, environmental, and societal impacts related to purchasing, a process must be implemented.
+The purchasing department must commit to a CSR policy and select suppliers based on relevant criteria.
+Green logistics is part of an ecological approach aimed at reducing its environmental impact and extends throughout the product’s life cycle.

 PURCHASING STRATEGIES